micro/micro/docs/reference/README.md

 ### Writing a profile

 Profiles should be created as packages within the profile directory.
 Let's create a "staging" profile by creating `profile/staging/staging.go`.
-The example below shows how to override the default store to use an in-memory implementation:
+The example below shows how to override the default store of `Local` profile to use an in-memory implementation:

 ```go
 // Package staging configures micro for a staging environment